-Mr Lien is a director and a member of the Investment Committee of NTUC Income Insurance Co-operative Limited.
-He is also a Managing Director of Lien Properties Private Limited, and a director of Seviora Holdings, Lien Ying Chow Private Limited, Wah Hin & Company and the Maritime & Port Authority of Singapore, among others.
+Mr Lien is a director and a member of the Investment Committee of Income Insurance Limited.
+He is also a Managing Director of Lien Properties Private Limited, and a director of Seviora Holdings, Lien Ying Chow Private Limited, Wah Hin & Company, Super Hi International and the Maritime & Port Authority of Singapore, among others.
 He has over 20 years' experience in banking, specialising in corporate finance and capital management in Hong Kong, the PRC, Singapore and South-east Asia.